tmont/goa/README.md

 typing, you can also access their constructors directly off of the `goa.results` object: `new goa.results.ViewResult('myview')`.

-Action methods are passed a `params` object, which is a conglomeration of `req.params` and `req.body`.
+Action methods are passed a `params` object, which is a conglomeration of `req.query`, `req.body` and `req.params`, in that order.
+That is, `req.query.foo` will be overridden by `req.body.foo`, whicih will be overridden by `req.params.foo`.

 If you need access to the raw request, you should make sure and inject the `context` object into your controller and then you can do things like `var referrer = context.req.headers.referer;` or something.